paulklemm/regression-heatmap-paper/Cover Letter.md

 <i><font color='green'>

-  * The use-case is part of the hypothesis-free analysis approach.
-Our observation was that the domain experts often have a set of features, which act as targets.
+  * The use case is part of the hypothesis-free analysis approach.
+Our observation was that the domain experts often have a set of features which act as targets.
 They might contain different abstraction levels (e.g. dichotomous feature chest pain and the more granular feature chest pain levels) or a set of variables describing a condition (e.g. features describing image-derived data).
-The formula `Z ~ X + Y` allows to quickly assess these features, which can the be analyzed in detail by putting them as static target.
+The formula `Z ~ X + Y` allows to quickly assess these features which can then be analyzed in detail by putting them as static target.
-  * The other use-case we observed was to check the system for logical validity.
-Domain experts used `Z ~ X + Y` to analyze potentially uninteresting targets for correlations they would expect to check if the system works as intended
+  * The other use case we observed was to check the system for logical validity.
+Domain experts used `Z ~ X + Y` to analyze potentially uninteresting targets for correlations they would expect to check if the system works as intended.

 </i></font>